Informational widgets

 Format | Menu β Configure profile β General settings β Units & formats β Units of length |

-Mapillary widgetβ
+Mapillary Widgetβ

-Enable | Android: Menu β Configure screen β Widgets β Left/Right/Top/Bottom panels β Mapillary |
+Enable | Android: Menu β Configure screen β Widgets β Choose a panel β Mapillary |

-iOS: Menu β Configure screen β Right panel / Left panel β Mapillary | |
+iOS: Menu β Configure screen β Widgets β Choose a panel β Mapillary | |

 By tapping | Opens Mapillary application. |